GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/03-components/07-search-view.md

 # Search View

-`SearchInputView` and `SearchResultListView` components can be used to search and display messages that contain specific text.
+The `SearchInputView` and `SearchResultListView` components can be used to search and display messages that contain specific text.
 The search is performed across all channels a user is a member of.

 | Light Mode | Dark Mode |
 | --- | --- |